V4Fire/Core/src/core/cache/decorators/ttl/README.md

 ## Default ttl

-When you wrap cache with ttl decorator you can provide default ttl.
+When you wrap a cache object with the `ttl` decorator you can provide the default ttl value.
-Default ttl has a lower priority than the ttl bound to the property.
+The default value is used when you don't provide the `ttl` property when saving an item.

 ```js
 import SimpleCache from 'core/cache/simple';